|Chic Laguna Beach, the jewel of the so-called California Riviera, has

 permanent collection of works by local artists and mounts outstanding

-A five-minute drive south of downtown Coast Highway leads to some
+A short drive south of downtown Coast Highway leads to some

-Mart sells beachwear, men's clothing, gay erotica, and gay videos.
+Mart which sells beachwear, men's clothing, gay erotica, and gay videos.
 The

 is the Coast Inn, which has a large bar and disco and a gay beach